MaxPhal/nnUNet4SoilXrayCT/README.md

 Phalempin, M., Krämer, L., Geers-Lucas, M., Isensee, F., & Schlüter, S. (2024).
 Advanced segmentation of soil constituents in X-ray CT images using nnUNet.
 Authorea Preprints. https://doi.org/10.22541/essoar.173395846.68597189/v1
 ````

+We hope you will find this repository helpful!
+We wish a you a lot of fun working with nnUNet :).

 Authors: Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP)